Nordic International Film Festival is based in New York City at the renowned Scandinavia House (The Nordic Center) on Park Avenue.

 Rules & Terms

-Short documentaries and narratives are preferable under 22 min long but not longer than 45 min.
+Short documentaries and narratives are preferable under 22 min and no longer than 45 min.

 Feature films are 45 min and up.